Huanqing-Mao/bt4222-steam-games/README.md

 # BT4222 Project Source Code

 A collection of notebooks, scripts and datasets for feature engineering and recommendation experiments on Steam game data (course project).
+> - Notebooks were developed with recent Python (3.10/3.11).
+Adjust your environment if needed.
+> - Datasets included in `src/datasets` are used by the notebooks — keep paths consistent when running code.

 ## Repository layout
 ```text
 .
 ├── README.md